Founding Story

 "SPLYZA Teams' predecessor app "Spoch" was released in 2014."

 The founding of SPLYZA dates back to 2011.
 Three years later in January 2014, their service "Spoch" was finally launched.
 However, despite the long launch process, there was virtually no response from consumers.
-This was understandable since at that time, the founding members of SPLYZA were all engineers and had no one w knowledgeable in BtoC marketing.
+This is understandable since at that time, the founding members of SPLYZA were all engineers and none were knowledgeable in BtoC marketing.
 Subsequently, they exhibited at trade shows and made announcements on Facebook, but the only people who responded were friends with no connection to sports.

 The reason why they couldn't release the app for a long time in the first place was that they were developing it based on themselves as users, as what they wanted.
 They continued to implement any feature that they thought was necessary, which led to an increase in development costs without any real progress.